The Poppa Guttmann Recognition and Celebration Project

 Moscow to Moscow to Moscow, June 2011 – A Wee Adventure

-James with his bikeThis motorcycle ride, from Moscow, Ayrshire, Scotland, to Moscow, Russia, and back, will raise money for the Poppa Guttmann Recognition and Celebration Project.
+James with his bikeThis motorcycle ride, from Moscow, Ayrshire, Scotland, to Moscow, Russia, and back, raised money for the Poppa Guttmann Recognition and Celebration Project.

 The Ride

-The proposal is to ride from Moscow, Ayrshire to Moscow, Russian Federation and back; leaving mid-June 2011 and arriving back in Moscow, Ayrshire, around the end of July.
-It is not envisaged that a large number of bikes will complete the entire ride.
-Rather that half a dozen or so riders will make ride from Moscow to Moscow and back, raising sponsorship from anyone they can get to donate.
-The ride will be promoted through the motorcycle press and other media to UK and European biking groups, who will be encouraged to raise sponsorship and may join up for different legs of the trip.
-The route will take in various locations that are significant to the Poppa Guttmann story, and it is hoped that a few fund-raising events will be organised along the way.
+The proposal was to ride from Moscow, Ayrshire to Moscow, Russian Federation and back; leaving mid-June 2011 and arriving back in Moscow, Ayrshire, around the end of July.
+It was not envisaged that a large number of bikes would complete the entire ride.
+Rather that half a dozen or so riders would make the ride from Moscow to Moscow and back, raising sponsorship from anyone they could get to donate.
+The ride was promoted through the motorcycle press and other media to UK and European biking groups, who were encouraged to raise sponsorship and join up for different legs of the trip.
+The route took in various locations that are significant to the Poppa Guttmann story, and a few fund-raising events were organised along the way.

-The riders will be accompanied by a fully equipped support vehicle in case of breakdowns and repairs, and sponsorship is currently being sought for navigation equipment, rider communications and vehicle servicing.
+The riders were accompanied by a fully equipped support vehicle in case of breakdowns and repairs, and sponsorship was sought for navigation equipment, rider communications and vehicle servicing.

 The Riders